 After the bulk bag has been connected to the receiving hopper and the carbon black begins to flow, the air inside the hopper is forced out.
 Unless this displaced air passes through a filter, airborne dust particles can escape into the surrounding atmosphere, creating a potentially hazardous situation.
 A dust collector mounted on the discharger frame will contain the carbon black inside the conveyance system.
-Carbon black dust trapped in the filter media can be returned
+Carbon black dust trapped in the filter media can

 If the carbon black is being added into the processing stream from smaller (>50 lb./22.76 kg.) bags, a bag-breaking station with a dust hood, filtration devices and a pneumatic pulse cleaner is the recommended solution to support the manual unloading of the material.
 If empty bag disposal is an issue, a dust-tight bag compacting system may be necessary.